JadenLabs/rpj/README.md

 -   Keep track of your projects
 -   Open projects quickly in VSC or file explorer (todo) - just type the name
 -   Open a terminal for your project fast (todo)
--   Run code for your projects easily (todo)
+-   Run code for your projects easily

 ## Installation